 speaker

 Sarah

 Yeah, I don't think, thanks for the question, Dean.
 I don't think there is a material impact on the core loss ratio, just given the historical size of that book.
-While it did shrink at a growth level, you know, in that kind of high 20s number, what we retain is a fairly small portion of that.
+While it did shrink at a gross level, you know, in that kind of high 20s number, what we retain is a fairly small portion of that.
 So I think that's a fairly negligible impact as you look at the loss ratios.

 speaker

-Frank DeRazio
+Frank D'Orazio

 speaker

-Dean Grishachiello
+Dean Crischiello

+speaker